AmSaleh21/IT_Java/README.md

     -Task_1 : create a terminal Calculator takes arguments in the run command. ex:(java Calc 9 + 4)
       -note : * is replaced with x
-    -Task_2 : receiving an "IP" as argument in the terminal make sure it is a valid ip string (4 parts, each part is 0->255) then print it as cutted string
-    -Task_3 : print this patterns, in one line
+    -Task_2 : receiving an "IP" as argument in the terminal make sure it is a valid ip string (4 parts, each part is 0->255) then print it as cutted string, using 3 methods: index of with substring, tokenizer and split -Task_3 : print this patterns, in one line
               *           *
              ***          ***